ramon-astudillo/vimbox/README.md

     - differentiate editor-encryption from normal encryption
     - `vimbox -x`

-* Back-end side encription with stored key on client side
+* Back-end side encryption with stored key on client side
-    - how to handle already encripted files (two hash tables?)
+    - how to handle already encrypted files (two hash tables?)
     - `vimbox -k`

 * Other backends e.g. `vimbox /evernote/notes/`
-    - mockup back-end for testing
+    - mock-up back-end for testing
     - `dropbox paper` has an API, unclear how flexible
     - `CloudBlaze` is an alternative to dropbox
     - `evernote` seems accessible